humanitycodes/www/coursework/lessons/slides/css-flexbox-and-columns.md

 }
 ```

 That should work, right?
-I'll add a few more styles, such as padding on the top and bottom of row and some nice backgrounds to help us distinguish everything.
+I'll add a few more styles, such as padding on the top and bottom of the row and some nice backgrounds to help us distinguish everything.

 <p><div style="box-sizing:content-box;background:#efefef;padding: 10px 0;">
   <div style="background:rgb(127,178,189);width:50%;">